kurtosis-tech/zz-deprecated_kurtosis-tech.github.io/installation.md

 Installing & Upgrading
 ======================
-[Interacting with Kurtosis][using-the-cli] is done via a CLI.
-The following methods are currently supported:
+[Interacting with Kurtosis][using-the-cli] is done via a CLI; the instructions below will walk you through installing it.

+**TIP:** The CLI supports tab completion.
+After you install using one of the methods below, follow [these instructions](./adding-tab-completion.md) to enable tab completion.

 Installation
 ------------